There’s a specific kind of panic that sends you to search.

 The 5 Mindset Shifts High Performers Use To Get Unstuck (video training): A quick reset for overthinking, hesitation, and “I know what to do but I can’t move.”

-Money tools (for visibility without becoming a spreadsheet person)
+Money tools for visibility without becoming a spreadsheet person:

-Difficult conversations / feedback models: Difficult Conversations (Stone, Patton, Heen); Crucial Conversations (Patterson et al.)
+For difficult conversations and feedback: Difficult Conversations (Stone, Patton, Heen) and Crucial Conversations (Patterson et al.).

 UNLOCK FREE MINDSET TRAININGS & EXCLUSIVE DISCOUNTS YOU WON'T FIND ANYWHERE ELSE!